one-Alive/uber/README.md

    ```

 3. Set up environment variables:
-   - Configure your API keys for Google Maps, Geoapify, Stripe, and Clerk in an `.env` file.
+   - Configure your API keys for Google Maps, Geoapify, and Clerk in an `.env` file.

 4. Run the app:
    ```bash